chalatz/tours/pages/info/reviews-comments-content.md

     of good memories with full of your support.
 Thanks, Ikuya and Nobuko (Sept 9th) Aurora, Colorado\n\nNicholas, We enjoyed our tour today of Rhodes.
 Costa and Jacobs did a great job!
 Rhodes is a beautiful place.
 So glad we got to experience the beauty.
 Thank you for your help.
-Susan (Sept 6th) New Orleans\tLouisiana\nBooking was very easy via mail.
+Susan (Sept 6th) New Orleans\tLouisiana\n\nBooking was very easy via mail.
 I got some good advice and help from Nicholas to set up my private tours.
 Andrew is a professional driver and very friendly.
 He is passionate about the island and Greece and has an excellent knowledge about it.
 I highly recommend booking a tour here.\nBest regards Vanessa and Steve.
 (Sept 5th) Belgium
-    \nDear Nicholas, We will always treasure the happy memories of Rhodes.
+    \n\nDear Nicholas, We will always treasure the happy memories of Rhodes.
 Manuel did a great job.
 We will recommend you on internet for those who travel to your beautiful island.
 Dolores, Rudy and Erika R (Sept 5th) Chattanooga, Tennessee\n\nNicholas arranged for a great private Rhodes Island Tour during our Cruise Port day.
 We